 - What email marketing solution best fits your needs?
 Are you looking for a basic email marketing tool or something more robust?
 Do you have multiple lists and need to segment them into various sections of your customer base?
 Are emails important to be sent out in real-time, or does this feature not matter as much to you?
 And what about social sharing capabilities—is that something that matters most to you?

-- How does each ESP compare prices, features and functionality with other providers offering similar services at lower prices?
-You might find some surprising differences between offerings from different providers who offer similar services at lower prices than some companies charging three times as much.
+- How does each ESP compare prices, features, and functionality with other providers offering similar services at lower prices?
+You might find some surprising differences between offerings from providers offering similar services at lower prices than some companies charging three times as much.

 Is Mailchimp the best email service provider?

 Mailchimp is a great choice for small businesses.
-The email marketing platform is easy to use and has an intuitive interface with lots of features that are useful for small businesses.
-Mailchimp integrates well with other tools, like Google Analytics, Zapier, and Salesforce CRM.
+The email marketing platform is easy to use and has an intuitive interface with many useful features for small businesses.
+Mailchimp integrates well with tools like Google Analytics, Zapier, and Salesforce CRM.

 What is the best email domain to use?